sofiakali/frontend-cookbook/pages/NewJenkinsJob.md

 # Build project using Jenkins

 This recipe describes how to setup Jenkins to automatically build project and deploy it to GS bucket.
-It consists of few steps made in Jenkins, Gitlab & repostory.
+It consists of few steps made in Jenkins, Gitlab & repository.

 ## Add Jenkinsfile to project